KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/antheeStrategyGuide.md

+---
+title: Strategy Guide for Starbase Orion 1
+---

 ###Preamble

 The following is a copy of the original **Strategy Guide for Starbase Orion** written by **anthee**, a highly regarded veteran player.
 It was originally posted to the Starbase Orion 1 forums in 2014, and saved here for posterity.
-While the content may not be 100% accurate to Starbase Orion 10, there is still a lot of useful information.
-The intention is that this guide will be deconstructed, updated, and integrated into directly Starbase Orion 10 via the SOPedia.
+While the content may not be 100% accurate to Starbase Orion 10, there is still a lot of useful information here.

 *Rocco Bowling*